%20Clone%20with%20Adalo.jpg)

 - Week 4: Publish to web, iOS, and Android

-This timeline is impossible with traditional development but realistic with Adalo's template library and pre-built components as starting points.
+This timeline is impossible with traditional development but realistic with Adalo's visual builder and pre-built components.

 Cross-Platform Publishing Without Compromise

 Adalo supports publishing to web, iOS, and Android from one project.
-Your Threads clone runs natively on iOS and Android while also functioning as a responsive web app, all from a single build.
+Your Threads clone runs natively on iOS and Android while also functioning as a responsive web app, all from a single codebase.

 Cost-Effective Scaling Path

-Starting at $0 and scaling to business-level pricing, Adalo eliminates the traditional barrier of $75,000-$150,000 annual developer salaries.
-Advanced plans provide enterprise-grade database capabilities as you scale.
+Starting at $0 and scaling to business-level pricing at $250/mo, Adalo eliminates the traditional barrier of $75,000-$150,000 annual developer salaries.
+Unlike Bubble's Workload Units with unclear calculations that can lead to unexpected charges, Adalo's paid plans include unlimited usage—no bill shock as your social media app grows.

-The platform maintains strong uptime reliability while processing millions of daily requests—the infrastructure is production-ready from day one.
+The platform maintains strong uptime reliability while processing millions of daily requests—the infrastructure is production-ready from day one, with modular scaling that supports apps with over 1 million monthly active users.

 Community and Support Ecosystem

-With over 1 million apps created on the platform, you’re joining an active maker community.
+With over 3 million apps created on the platform, you're joining an active maker community:

 - App Academy tutorials